 - Cholesterol: 22.6mg

-Keywords: zucchini casserole, tuna casserole, paleo, whole 30, healthy, dairy free
+Keywords: zucchini casserole, keto tuna casserole, paleo, whole 30, healthy, dairy free